-Travelex has become aware of a number of attempted email frauds, in which sellers on online auction sites receive an email claiming to be from Travelex and containing the Travelex logo, requesting that sellers make a cash transfer or ship their goods, in advance of payment.
-In some cases, these emails also request personal information from sellers such as name, address, etc. If you receive an email which purports to be from Travelex and you have reason to suspect it to be fraudulent, please send it firstname.lastname@example.org.
-Travelex will never request that anyone make a payment in order to facilitate a further payment from a buyer to a seller.
+Travelex has become aware of a number of attempted email frauds, in which sellers using online auction sites receive an email claiming to be from Travelex and containing the Travelex logo, requesting that sellers make a cash transfer or ship their goods, in advance of payment.
+In some cases, these emails also request personal information from sellers such as name, address, etc. Travelex will never request that anyone make a payment in order to facilitate a further payment from a buyer to a seller.

 Travelex has notified the relevant law enforcement authorities of both frauds.